Microsoft/MCW-Azure-Blockchain/Hands-on lab/HOL step-by step - Azure Blockchain.md

     The **TelemetryCompliance** contract has seven parameters for its constructor.
 Three properties (*device, supplyChainOwner,* and *supplyChainObserver*) are specified as a "*user*" type.
 This provides context to Blockchain Workbench that it can provide to downstream clients and systems.

-    The contract is measuring compliance of counterparties maintaining the item in an environment by evaluating telemetry from two types of sensors (temperature and humidity).
+    The contract is measuring compliance of Counterparties maintaining the item in an environment by evaluating telemetry from two types of sensors (temperature and humidity).
 The remaining four parameters in the constructor capture the minimum and maximum allowed ranges of sensor readings allowed to be considered in compliance (*minHumidity*, *maxHumidity*, *minTemperature*, *maxTemperature*).

     ```
             "Constructor": {